EndPointCorp/end-point-blog/2014/04/11/speeding-up-saving-millions-of-orm.html.md

 The function above gets two parameters:

-- post — the object to be serialized
+- post —​ the object to be serialized
-- out — the output stream where the row with the post object will be saved, in Python it is a file-like object, so an object with all the functions a file object has
+- out —​ the output stream where the row with the post object will be saved, in Python it is a file-like object, so an object with all the functions a file object has

 Here I use a standard csv module, which supports reading and writing csv files.
-I really don’t want to write my own function for escaping all the possible forms of data I could have—this usually leads to many tricky bugs.
+I really don’t want to write my own function for escaping all the possible forms of data I could have—​this usually leads to many tricky bugs.

 The only thing left is to use the COPY command.
 I don’t want to create a file with data and load that later; the generated data can be really huge, and creating temporary files can just slow things down.
 I want to keep the whole